 Illinois statutes tell courts to consider all relevant circumstances in determining how to divide marital assets.
 These circumstances and factors include:

 Most property division orders are final once the court enters the order, so it is important that the court be made aware of all of the circumstances and facts present in your divorce.
-Attorneys with Arami Law Office can ensure that, in the event you and your ex-spouse cannot agree on how to divide property between the two of you, that the court considers all the appropriate circumstances and enters an award that is fair and equitable to you.
-Contact our office by calling (312) 212 -1399 and schedule your free initial consultation today.
+Attorneys with Arami Law can ensure that, in the event you and your ex-spouse cannot agree on how to divide property between the two of you, that the court considers all the appropriate circumstances and enters an award that is fair and equitable to you.
+Contact our office by calling (312) 212 -1399 and schedule your consultation today.

 Note: Your review may be shared publicly.